doomkek/4chan-IDficator/README.md

 This is how database looks like <br>
 ![image](https://github.com/doomkek/4chanIdificator/assets/141933494/b573176b-5b93-450c-b1f8-96f7cd86be6b)

-Currently DB stores everything indefinetely, later on I will implement scheduled task that will drop old records from dead threads.
+~~Currently DB stores everything indefinetely, later on I will implement scheduled task that will drop old records from dead threads.~~
+Not anymore, but current implementation is retarded, soon there will be a better implementation that will check every thread in the DB if its dead or not.